CZ-NIC/knot-resolver/lib/README.rst

 The resolver :ref:`library <lib_index>` leverages the `processing API`_ from the libknot to separate packet processing code into layers.

-*Note* |---| This is only crash-course in the library internals, see the resolver :ref:`library <lib_index>` documentation for the complete overview of the services.
+.. note:: This is only crash-course in the library internals, see the resolver :ref:`library <lib_index>` documentation for the complete overview of the services.

 The library offers following services: